fazibear/fazibear.github.io/_posts/2007-01-01-class-builder.md

 ```

 Notice that constructor have same name as class name :)
-You can download it <a href="http://fazibear.googlepages.com/classBuilder.zip">here</a>.
+You can download it [here](http://fazibear.googlepages.com/classBuilder.zip).